PAIGE BARTHOLOMEW

 Picture

 These days, seasoned therapists generally only take cash.
+You'll rarely find them "in-network".
 The reason is that insurance companies vastly underpay mental health professionals (think less than half of the "going rate").
-Additionally, companies make it a headache for small practice owners to file claims, and to keep up with acceptances and denials.
-They often require herculean efforts to prove that the client's treatment is "medically necessary".
+Additionally, companies make it a headache for small practice owners to file in-network claims, and to keep up with acceptances and denials.
+Companies often require herculean efforts to prove that the client's treatment is "medically necessary".
 If the therapist can't get insurance approval, she doesn't get paid at all.
 There can also be limitations for clients as well, such as a restrictive cap on the number of sessions you can attend.
 Insurance companies aren't built to understand your emotional journey.
 Their decisions are driven by the bottom line... not by what genuine healing looks like for you.

 Waitlists and High Turnover:

 In-network counselors often have long waitlists - and understandable so.
 Many people are seeking affordable mental healthcare.
-But unfortunately, many newly licensed therapists only stay on insurance panels for a brief time.
-Once they realize how little they're paid and how challenging the insurance system can be, many therapists choose to leave.
+In general, the counselors you'll find on your in-network policy are brand new graduates, trying to build their client base.
+Unfortunately, even the hungry younger therapists only stay on insurance panels for a brief time.
+Once they realize how little they're paid and how challenging the insurance system can be, many choose to close their insurance accounts.
 This leaves you - the client - facing a high turnover rate.
 Therapist after therapist.
-Each time, you're starting over - retelling your story, rebuilding trust, without the opportunity to form a steady, long-term healing relationship with just ONE counselor.
+Each time, you're starting over - retelling your story, trying to rebuild trust.
+But finding yourself losing the opportunity to form a steady, long-term healing relationship with just ONE counselor.

 Which Therapists ARE Listed as In-Network?

-Therapists who choose to go this route tend to be graduate interns, or newly licensed professionals with few clinical hours behind them.
+Therapists who choose to go this route tend to be interns, or newly licensed professionals with few clinical hours behind them.
+One CAN find wonderful counselors in-network.
+My advice is to interview at least 3-4, and use your intuition.

 Nothing compares to the insight and finesse

-that come from thousands of hours spent "in the chair".
+that come from thousands of clinical hours spent "in the chair".

 What That Means for You as the Consumer:

 If you have full-coverage mental health benefits through your insurance, you can usually find a list of in-network counselors on your provider's website and just pay the copay.
 If you find someone great that way, YOU SHOULD GO FOR IT!
-That said, many clients come to me after spending months or years with insurance-covered therapists who weren't equipped to deal with real change.
+That said, many clients come to me after spending months or years with insurance-covered therapists who weren't equipped to deal with realities of what comes up in sessions.
 That's why many people eventually choose private-pay therapy: not to spend more, but to work with someone who brings years of experience, real presence and the kind of support that helps true healing take root.

-Lasting healing often begins in spaces that feel more personal, stable and less constrained - with a seasoned therapist who can truly meet you where you are.
+Lasting healing happens in spaces that feel more personal, stable and less constrained - with a seasoned therapist who can truly meet you where you are.

 How "Big Box" Therapy Mills Cut Costs - and What That Means for You:

 Conglomerate companies hire mainly brand new therapists with little training.
-They usually have few, if any, certifications, and are not specialists in their field.
-These counselors use mainly CBT (talk therapy), which has not shown therapeutic benefits for highly traumatized, emotionally wrecked, or PTSD, or Complex PTSD survivors.
-New counselors are not equipped to handle complex cases for clients with a lifetime of pain, abuse, emotional fragility severe depression or anxiety.
-In short - the "big-box therapy mills" are designed to meet only mild needs of clients.
+They usually have few, if any, specialized certifications, and are not experts in their field.
+These counselors use mainly CBT (talk therapy), which has not shown therapeutic benefits for highly traumatized, abused, emotionally wrecked and exhausted, deeply depressed, highly anxious patients - or PTSD / CPTSD survivors.
+New counselors are not equipped to handle complex cases for clients with a lifetime of pain, abuse, emotional fragility, or ongoing depression and anxiety.
+In short - the "big-box therapy mills" are designed to meet mild needs.
 If you need more depth and breadth of experience, and solid know-how - it's time to seek a master therapist.

 What is the "Going Rate" for Private Pay Therapists?

 A "Master Therapist" is one who has accumulated multiple trainings and certifications, and who has over 1000 clinical hours of experience.
-In Texas, master therapists charge somewhere between $180 - $250 cash, PER SESSION, (or $720 - $1000 per month.)
+In Texas, master therapists charge somewhere between $170 - $250 cash, per session

 Even with a high-level therapist, you may not need to pay full price.
-My out-of-network support can reduce your out -of-pocket cost by 50 - 90% depending on your beneifts.
+My out-of-network support can reduce your out -of-pocket cost by 50 - 90% depending on your benefits.
+That's the same - or less than you'd pay at the Big Box Therapy Mills.

 Rates and Insurance